mattm/abtestcalculator/README.md

 * [The Math of Split Testing Part 1: Statistical Sampling Uncertainty](http://blog.42floors.com/math-split-testing-part-1-statistical-sampling-uncertainty/)
 * [The Math of Split Testing Part 2: Chance of Being Better](http://blog.42floors.com/math-split-testing-part-2-chance-better/)
 * [The Math of Split Testing Part 3: The Chance of being Similar](http://blog.42floors.com/math-split-testing-part-3-chance-similar/)

+This tool uses the Wald method to estimate the distribution of the sample proportions and tests are considered significant at the p = 0.10 confidence level.

 # Contact